Reinforcement Learning from Compiler and Language Server Feedback: Interfaces, Bundles, and Safety

-\paragraph{Safe Mutations and Guardrails.} Mutating operations are designed with a "safety-first" principle.
-For instance, \texttt{lanser rename} is gated by a preceding \texttt{prepare-rename} check and defaults to a preview-only mode; explicit application of the changes requires the \texttt{--apply} flag.
-This entire process is protected by a multi-layered safety envelope, including a "workspace jail" (to prevent writes outside the project root), configurable allow/deny path filters, and a dirty-worktree refusal (which can be overridden with \texttt{--allow-dirty}), directly addressing the safety requirements for automated edits.
+\textbf{Safe mutation.} Mutating commands default to preview.
+For instance, \texttt{lanser rename} is gated by \texttt{prepare-rename}: it emits a workspace edit and unified diff before any write and requires an explicit \texttt{--apply} flag to modify files.
+Application is protected by a workspace jail, allow/deny path filters, staged validation, conflict detection, and a clean-worktree guard that can only be overridden with \texttt{--allow-dirty}.

-\paragraph{Batch Processing and Tracing.} To support high‑throughput agent pipelines, \texttt{lanser batch} executes command queues from JSONL‑formatted input and produces structured JSONL responses suitable for planners.
-Any command can emit a complete JSONL trace of orchestrator metadata and underlying JSON‑RPC traffic via \texttt{--trace-file}.
-This trace enables \texttt{lanser trace replay} to regenerate byte‑stable outputs offline, ensuring deterministic reproducibility.
+\textbf{Batch execution and tracing.} \texttt{lanser batch} consumes JSONL command queues and emits JSONL bundles, supporting high-throughput planners.
+Any command can additionally emit an execution trace containing orchestrator metadata and JSON-RPC traffic; \texttt{lanser trace replay} uses this trace, together with a frozen workspace digest, to regenerate byte-stable outputs for auditing and regression tests.

-\paragraph{Schema Contracts and Bundles.} To guarantee reliable integration, \system\ provides explicit, machine‑readable contracts.
-The \texttt{lanser schema} subcommands can export and validate the JSON Schemas for both the \textsc{Selector DSL} inputs and the resulting output artifacts (\bundles).
-This contract‑based approach allows an agent to validate its payloads before execution and permits CI systems to gate changes based on schema compatibility.
-Deterministic bundles, which encapsulate facts and metadata from an operation, are the core data artifact of the system and are detailed in \Cref{sec:process-rewards}.